Rafaela314/Linux-Server-Configuration/README.md

 ### 6. Change the SSH port from 22 to 2200.

 1. In the lightsail instance, add a custom port tcp 2200
-2. `sudo nano /etc/ssh/sshd_config`  # change port 22 to 2200 and save It
+2. `sudo nano /etc/ssh/sshd_config` # change port 22 to 2200 and save It and change `PermitRootLogin without-password` line to `PermitRootLogin no`
 3. restart ssh service `sudo service ssh restart`

 ### 7. Configure the Uncomplicated Firewall (UFW) to only allow incoming connections for SSH (port 2200), HTTP (port 80), and NTP (port 123).